eclipse-volttron/bacnet-scan-tool/README.md

 - Swagger UI: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
 - ReDoc: [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)

-Use these endpoints to explore and test the API.
+Use these endpoints to explore and test the API

 ### Example Usage